1. INTRODUCTION

 In Brazil, pharmacies and drugstores are subject to: (i) federal health legislation; (ii) regulations issued by Anvisa; (iii) state and municipal (local) legislation; and (iv) regulation and ethical standards provided by the Federal Council of Pharmacy (“CFF”).

-Furthermore, the drugstore or drug dispensary should be registered with the Regional Council of Pharmacy where it is located (“CRF”), as well as have a technical responsible party duly registered at such CRF37.
+Furthermore, the drugstore or drug dispensary should be registered with the Regional Council of Pharmacy where it is located (“CRF”), as well as have a technical responsible party duly registered at such CRF.

 Prior to construction, expansion, renovation and/or adaptation, all health facilities need to have the corresponding Basic Architectural Project (“BAP”), approved by the local sanitary surveillance authorities.